JoepSchyns/StandAlone-RTC-BT_Fancontroller/README.md

 ## Fan Timers
 * setFan{DAY}:{HOUR}:{MINUTE}:{SECOND}:on
 * setFan{DAY}:{HOUR}:{MINUTE}:{SECOND}:off

-...turn on or off the fan on a day of the week on a specific time
+...turn on or off the fan on a day of the week on a specific time..

 * SetFan{HOUR}:{MINUTE}:{SECOND}:on
 * SetFan{HOUR}:{MINUTE}:{SECOND}:off